 Amazon’s Echo Show 8 is perhaps a device better suited for binge lovers.
 It is faster than the Echo Show 5 and betters it in most parameters.
 Firstly, the screen measures at a modest 8-inches and comes with an HD+ resolution.
 The screen can adjust its colour along with white balance according to the lighting of the room.
 The 2-megapixel camera on the Show 5 sees an improvement here, pushed to 13 megapixels for improvds video calling capabilities.
 The processor is also better than the Show 5 for faster responses and snappy performance.

 Alexa integration is extremely smooth with the assistant now allowing users to open applications and join video calls on Zoom through voice commands.
-The screen however is not adequate for group calls as anything shared on the screen appears small and difficult to comprehend.
-As for the sound, the Echo 8’s wedge-shaped chassis houses two speaker drivers that let out loud and clear audio with decent bass.
-Overall, it might not seen like a major improvement as physically, it looks just like a bigger Echo Show 5 but a lot of minor improvements in various specifications that add up and make the Echo Show 8 a comprehensive package.
+The screen however is not adequate for group calls as anything shared on the screen appears small and difficult to see.
+As for the sound, the Echo 8’s wedge-shaped chassis, it houses two speaker drivers.
+This let out loud and clear audio with decent bass.
+Overall, it might not seen like a major improvement as physically, it looks just looks like a bigger Echo Show 5.
+However, but a lot of minor improvements in various specifications that add up and make the Echo Show 8 a comprehensive package.

 8. Google Nest Hub

 With smart speakers flooding the market, the next big thing is sure to be smart displays and Google is going head-to-head with Amazon Echo Show.
 Being marketed as a digital photo frame, the Nest Hub has all the features of a smart display.
 Unlike other similar devices that are designed as a continuous blob, the Nest Hub looks like a 7-inch tablet that has been attached to a wedge-shaped base.
 This reduces the footprint of the device but also robs it of any visual glory.